Vacation rentals in Ojo Caliente

 Hot springs, tranquility, and relaxation await with a stay at Casa Ojo.
 Take in views of rosy cliffs over the Rio Ojo Caliente in this sun filled space.
 Nestled on an active farm, this peaceful retreat boasts a large deck, bird song, star gazing, and an active acequia dating back to 1790.
 Located just 4mi south of Ojo Caliente Hot Springs and a short drive from Northern New Mexico recreation and tourist destinations.
 Whether you’re searching for serene solitude or adventure, Casa Ojo has it all.

-This cozy 2-story home sits on 10 acres in the Chama River Valley, with views of Cerro Pedernal and the mountains.
-Rustic, cozy, with all basic amenities.
-Ideal for the solo artist or couple.
+This cozy 2-story home sits on 10 acres in the Chama River Valley.
+A seasonal creek runs along edge of land with amazing mountain views.
+Ideal for a single artist, couple or small family.
 Hiking + hot springs nearby, including Ghost Ranch, Poshuouingue ruins & Ojo Caliente Springs!
 Most pets are welcome (for a pet fee).
 It's helpful to check in on it, however, due to our contained pups further back on the land.
 Open to longer stays at discounted price.
 Write about either to discuss!

 Bali Spirit Earthship near Taos